Recreational Water Facilities

 - Plan reviews must be submitted no less than 30 days prior to facility “construction, extension, enlarging, remodeling, or modification of public swimming areas or related facilities”

 Bacteriological standards for recreational water facilities are determined through water samples taken by an inspector during each routine inspection.
 Bacteriological water samples are collected at the water’s surface because swimmers are more likely to ingest water and bacteria (if present) from this area.
 A $20 laboratory fee is charged for each sample.
-For more information about the Pueblo Department of Public Health & Environment Laboratory, click here.
+For more information about the Pueblo Department of Public Health and Environment Laboratory, click here.

 $125 per inspection for initial water body